R. Doyle Parrish

-Parrish serves as vice chair of the Budget and Finance Committee and on the Public Affairs Committee.
+Parrish serves as secretary of the Committee on Personnel and Tenure, and as vice chair on the Historically Minority-Serving Institutions Committee.
 He previously served as the chair of the Personnel and Tenure Committee, which instituted reviews of faculty tenure every five years, clarified the proper path to tenure, and undertook a performance-based study of chancellor compensation.

 He is an accomplished business, civic, and community leader with a deep belief in the transformative power of public higher education.
 As a first-generation college graduate and entrepreneur, Parrish is an advocate and supporter of the UNC System, seeing it as a powerful driver of personal growth, financial progress, and state, regional, and local economic development.

 During his Board tenure, Parrish helped develop the System's new methodical, data-driven Strategic Plan, with its core objective of maintaining excellence and diversity across our institutions.

 He is the chief executive officer for Summit Hospitality Group, Ltd. He is responsible for a multi-million dollar property management system and has overseen the development and operation of hotels since 1985.
 In 1988, Parrish co-founded Summit Hospitality Group, Ltd., in Raleigh.
 Today, the company manages 19 franchised Marriott, Hilton, and Hyatt hotel brand properties, Charlotte's historic Dunhill Hotel, and three independent restaurants across the state.
 He also heads a corporate team, which brings decades of proven experience to all aspects of hotel development, operations, marketing, sales, planning, accounting, and administration.